 - VGIT – Vanguard Intermediate-Term Treasury ETF

-Introduction – Tax-Efficient Qualities
+Introduction – Creating a Tax-Efficient ETF Portfolio

 Whether it’s for shorter investing horizons, income investing, or retirement account spillover, investing in taxable accounts is unavoidable sometimes.
 It’s usually a good problem to have.